wilsjame/how-to-nasa/index.md

 ```markdown
 var url = "https://api.nasa.gov/EPIC/api/natural/date/2016-07-05?api_key=";
 ```

-We use the **natual/date** paramter with the given date **2016-07-05**.
+We use the **natural/date** paramter specifying the date **2016-07-05**.
 In other words, we are requesting all the images and their metadata from July 5th, 2016.

- Then we receive and parse our request into JSON just like the we did with APOD API.
+Then we receive and parse our request into JSON just like we did with APOD API.

 ```markdown
 req.addEventListener("load", function(){